Neural Common Neighbor with Completion for Link Prediction: Introduction

+To solve the drawback of two architectures above, we propose \textit{MPNN-then-SF} architecture, which initially applies MPNN to the original graph and then uses structural features to guide the pooling of node representations.
+This approach offers strong expressivity and scalability: similar to SF-then-MPNN models, MPNN-then-SF can capture the node features of common neighbors, and similar to SF-and-MPNN models, it runs MPNN only once for all target links.
+We introduce the Neural Common Neighbor (NCN) as an instantiation of the MPNN-then-SF architecture.
+In experiments, NCN outperforms existing models in both scalability and performance.

+Furthermore, since NCN heavily relies on common neighbor structure, which is significantly affected by graph incompleteness, we also investigate the impact of incompleteness.
+Graph incompleteness is ubiquitous in link prediction tasks because the goal is to predict unobserved edges not present in the input graph.
+We empirically observe that incompleteness reduces the number of common neighbor and leads to a shift in the distribution of common neighbor between the training and test sets.
+These phenomena collectively lead to performance degradation.
+To mitigate this issue, we first employ NCN to complete the common neighbor structure and then apply NCN to the completed graph.
+In experiments, this method significantly improves the performance of NCN.

-In conclusion, our contributions are as follows: \begin{itemize}[itemsep=0pt,topsep=0pt,parsep=0pt] \item We propose Neural Common Neighbor (NCN) to boost link prediction with learnable pairwise representations.
-NCN outperforms existing models and maintains the scalability. \item We analyze how graph incompleteness hampers link prediction models.
-To alleviate the unobserved link problem, we intervene in the incompleteness and propose two methods: target link removal and common neighbor completion. \item With these methods, we further improve NCN and propose Neural Common Neighbor with Completion (NCNC).
-NCNC achieves state-of-the-art performance in link prediction tasks. \end{itemize}
+In conclusion, our contributions are as follows: \begin{itemize}[itemsep=2pt,topsep=-2pt,parsep=0pt,leftmargin=10pt] \item We introduce Neural Common Neighbor (NCN) with MPNN-then-SF architecture for link prediction, demonstrating superior performance and scalability compared to existing models. \item We analyze the impact of graph incompleteness and propose Neural Common Neighbor with Completion (NCNC), which completes the input common neighbor structure and applies NCN to the completed graph.
+NCNC outperforms state-of-the-art models. \end{itemize}